Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 He also tipped a pass and came hard on another blitz in which he forced a hurried throw.
 Burr-Kirven was called for a penalty for landing squarely on the quarterback on the play.
 But Carroll will undoubtedly like the want-to.

+“He had a huge game, a huge game,” Carroll said.
+“Making plays everywhere.”

-While Burr-Kirven played substantially, Shaquem Griffin — another young player trying to make the roster as a backup linebacker and special teamer — did not play at all on defense, though he was on special teams, making an early tackle on a punt.
+While Burr-Kirven played substantially, Shaquem Griffin — another young player trying to make the roster as a backup linebacker and special teamer — did not play at all on defense, though he was on special teams, making an early tackle on a punt before being sidelined when he re-aggravated a bruised knee.

-Griffin has battled a knee injury and that may have been the issue as he watched the end of the game standing on the sideline without his helmet.
+Carroll said afterward Griffin will have an MRI on the knee to see what the issue is, leading to the idea that if he is going to be out long he could just go on the Injured Reserve list which might help clear out the linebacker logjam some.

+“It has persisted some,” Carroll said, saying the MRI will be done “just so we know what’s going on.
+It just hasn’t gotten well fast enough for us.”

 Mingo making things murky?